CSCfi/csc-env-eff/hands-on/allas/allas-exercises.md

-# Using Allas in CSC HPC environment
+# Using Allas in CSC HPC environments

 Before the actual exercise, open the view to the Allas service in your browser using the cPouta WWW-interface.

 Open: https://pouta.csc.fi

-Login with your account.
+And login with your account.

 From the upper left corner, you find a project selection pop-up menu.
 If you have several projects available, select the training project: **project_2002389**